 A configurable product is one for which a customer can specify unique information for a product.
 For example, a product that can be monogrammed with a name or initials is a configurable product.
 Product attributes, like color or size can only be used when the list of all possible values is known and set in advance.
 For example, the values for size for an item of clothing might be "S", "M", "L", and "XL".

 To implement a configurable product in the context of Drupal Commerce product architecture, the key is to add a custom field to the Add to cart form.

 For subscription products, we recommend the Commerce Recurring Framework module, which provides recurring billing for Drupal Commerce.
-Developer documentation for this module is covered in a later section in this guide.
+See the Subscriptions documentation for additional information.

 When it comes to product architectures, there is no one true answer.
-That’s why it’s important for Drupal Commerce to support any number of product architectures.
-Do you need a Commerce solution that uses a completely unique architecture?
-Perhaps there's just no way to make the "products/variations/attributes" structure provided by the Product module fit your needs.
+That is why Drupal Commerce needs to support any number of product architectures.
+Do you need a Commerce solution that uses a unique architecture?
+Perhaps there's just no way to make the "products/variations/attributes" structure provided by the Product module fits your needs.
 If so, you can develop a completely custom product architecture but still benefit from the rest of the Drupal Commerce ecosystem of modules (cart, checkout, order, payment, etc.).